sinkinben/hpc-learning/note/gemm.md

 - In `simd_avx`, we set `TILE = 8` since we want to use `AVX256`.
 So each tile of one matrix has 64 floats, they can not put into one cache-line.
 This is why `simd_avx` slower.
 - But on others machines with larger L1-cache/L2-cache, `simd_avx` may faster, I think.

-Anyway, it can shows that these techniques (cache-friendly, SIMD, SPMD, AVX) do have an positive effect on GEMM.
+Anyway, it shows that these techniques (cache-friendly, SIMD, SPMD, AVX) do have an positive effect on GEMM.